rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

 #### Switching Coroutine Dispatchers in Android: The good way

-In this article we are going to discuss who should be responsible for switching *Coroutine Dispatchers*.
+In this article, we are going to discuss who should be responsible for switching *Coroutine Dispatchers*.

-Remember that *CoroutineDispatcher* is part of the [coroutines library](https://github.com/Kotlin/kotlinx.coroutines), it brings the capability of confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.
+Remember that *CoroutineDispatcher* is part of the [coroutines library](https://github.com/Kotlin/kotlinx.coroutines), it brings the capability of confining Coroutine execution to a specific thread, dispatching it to a thread pool, or letting it run unconfined.

 Coroutines library is already providing some build-in coroutine dispatchers, let's see the usage of the most common ones:

-- **Default:** CPU-intensive operations
+- **Default:** CPU-intensive operations.
-- **IO:** I/O Operations (read / write files, network calls...)
+- **IO:** I/O Operations (read/write files, network calls...)
-- **Main:** Specific Android dispatcher for interacting with the UI
+- **Main:** Specific Android dispatcher for interacting with the UI.

 ---